 The Speaker (Hon.
 Ted Arnott): The supplementary question.

 Ms. Andrea Horwath: Speaker, the way that Black people are treated in our health care system has always been relevant.
 Anti-Black racism exists systemically throughout all of our systems, and it’s shameful that this minister does not acknowledge or recognize that and thinks that it’s only relevant because of COVID-19.
 That is disgraceful.

-Leonard Rodriguez spent 30 years of his life caring for vulnerable Ontarians as a PSW.
+Leonard Rodriques spent 30 years of his life caring for vulnerable Ontarians as a PSW.
 His spouse is pleading with the government to act, and I can tell you, she is not alone.
 Health experts from across the province, as the minister already mentioned, have identified anti-Black racism as a public health crisis and have called for government action.

 Dorothy said, “Canada has gone too long covering their eyes to racial discrimination by refusing to collect data that challenges Canada’s racial bias.”
 And that would be the same right here in Ontario—news flash for the minister.
 “We need a plan of action,” she says.

 The Premier can answer this call today.
 Will the Premier acknowledge that hundreds of thousands of Ontarians face racial discrimination every day in this province and immediately issue an emergency order for the collection of race-based health data in Ontario?

 The Speaker (Hon.
 Ted Arnott): The Premier to reply.

 Hon.
 Doug Ford: Mr. Speaker, to the Leader of the Opposition: Of course, there’s systemic racism in Ontario.
 There’s systemic racism across this country.
 I know it exists.